Monitoring Windows Services

 Edit

-Edit thresholds, using the 'Edit' action.
+Edit thresholds using the 'Edit' action.

 Next, click the option to present the modal.

-Here's an example of the 'Edit thresholds' modal.
+Example of the 'Edit thresholds' modal.

 Configuration